tigera-solutions/fortinet-enablement/modules/integrate-calico-with-fortimanager.md

 1. **Configure FortiManager to communicate with firewall controller**

+    From your browser, log into FortiManager UI Console using the public IP and port `443` provided to you in the output of the `terraform apply` step.

     >If you already have a suitable API user profile, you can use it to create `tigera_ew_fortimanager_admin` and skip steps `a` and `b`.

     a.
 Determine and note the CIDR’s or IP addresses of all Kubernetes nodes that can run the `tigera-firewall-controller`.
 This is required to explicitly allow the `tigera-firewall-controller` to access the FortiGate API.
 In our case, the CIDR is `10.99.0.0/16`